-The Tuscany countryside, the hidden gems of the Umbria region and the delicious and hearty food of Bologna are the stars of our second itinerary idea for ten days in Italy.
-This trip is best for who has visited already Italy’s classics or if you are a fan of more quiet and less crowded destinations.
+The Tuscany countryside, the hidden gems of the Umbria region, and the delicious and hearty food of Bologna are the stars of our second itinerary idea for ten days in Italy.
+This trip is best for those who have visited already Italy’s classics or if you are a fan of more quiet and less crowded destinations.

 Central and Northern Italy Itinerary – Easy Map

 Step-By-Step Central And Northern Italy 10-Day Itinerary